bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 *They killed her for having it?
 Just for having it?
 And now I am making something like it... for others even.
-Oh, dear Bahamut, I will be placing them all in danger if I do this.
+Oh, dear Bahamut, I will be putting everyone in danger if I do this.
 And what about me? ... and Yurgunn?
 If they find out, they will take us out on the spot.*